 Yula Paluy, a Birth Doula trained with Cornerstone Doula Trainings.
 I work with clients in SF, East Bay, & Marin.

 My background is in psychological research.
 I conducted research at SF State, UC Berkeley, UCSF, and Stanford, where I examined the effects of language and of shared humor on physical and emotional experience.
 My practice as a doula is informed by all of my training, knowledge, and skills.
 I keep up-to-date on best birth support techniques and the latest research on established and alternative medical practices.
 My volunteer doula experience includes work with Homeless Prenatal Project and the program at CPMC Mission-Bernal (St. Luke’s).

 You should feel comfortable with the person you hire to be your doula.
 I suggest that we meet first in your home or in a cafe for 45 minutes or so, get to know each other, and see if we click.
 This is a free meeting with no strings attached, though you may offer me coffee, tea, or water, at your discretion. :)

 If we decide to work together:

-The short version — my service to you will include 3 in-depth prenatal meetings, phone and email support, 24/7 on-call availability from 37 weeks on, full in-person support during active labor, and one postpartum meeting.
+The short version — my service to you will include several in-depth prenatal meetings, phone and email support, 24/7 on-call availability from 37 weeks on, full in-person support during active labor, and a postpartum meeting.

 The services can be customized to your needs.
 Sliding-scale fee based on your household income.

 I will be available to you by phone and email from the moment we decide to work together and for several weeks (or more) after the birth for questions, advice, and anything else that comes up.